 A person with a learning disability (LD) has an average to above-average intelligence, yet has significant differences in how they take in, remember, understand, and express information and/or have significant differences in their ability to learn versus their academic achievement levels.
 Learning disabilities can affect reading, writing, oral language, and mathematics, and is lifelong.

 Following is only a partial list of difficulties that LD college students often experience.
 These problems persist even though the student has had adequate academic instruction or remediation.

 Frequently Asked Questions for LD Assessment:

-Come to the Disability Resource Center (ERC) 5, 5-132 and complete the intake packet (purple booklet).
+Come to the Educational Access Center (EAC) 5, 5-132 and complete the intake packet (purple booklet).
 This packet asks questions pertaining to the students learning difficulties and how it is impacting their academics.
 You will then schedule an appointment to meet with the LD Specialist who will determine if assessment is appropriate.

 The LD Specialist will review the intake packet with the student.
 Whether a student is recommended to continue with the evaluation process is based on many factors including; history of difficulties, effort versus results, repeating classes and many other factors.
 If further assessment is the appropriate next step, the student and the LD Specialist will schedule an appointment to begin the assessment process.